CeRDS/CeRDS.github.io/content/accs/trudat.md

 ---
-name: TruDat (MyTardis)
+name: TruDat
-title: Data management for scientific instruments
+title: TruDat (MyTARDIS) data store
 draft: false
 ---
+Data management for scientific instruments

 TruDat is a branded deployment of [MyTardis](http://www.mytardis.org/) for the storage and pre-processing of instrumentation data.
 Located within Pawsey infrastructure allows this data convenient access to both